INTEGRATING RESTORATIVE AND RACIAL JUSTICE

 In the long term, our restorative approach invites white people to build the emotional strength and self-understanding needed for compassionate, authentic relationships and effective participation in truth and reconciliation processes and multi-racial movements for transformative change.

-We believe that, as members of a dominant group in our nation, white people have unique experiences of socialization that need to be unlearned if we are to become conscious and grounded enough to work in solidarity with people of color within efforts for racial justice.
+As members of a dominant group in the United States, white people have unique experiences of socialization that need to be unlearned if we are to become conscious and grounded enough to work in solidarity with people of color within efforts for racial justice.
 Some of this can be done with people of color.
-However, centering the educational and emotional needs of white people alongside those who are the direct targets of racism can marginalize the needs of people of color and create further pain through exposure to whites who are only beginning to be able to comprehend and acknowledge their lived realities.
+However, centering the educational and emotional needs of white people alongside those who are the direct targets of racism can marginalize the needs of people of color and create further pain through exposure to white people who are only beginning to be able to comprehend and acknowledge their lived realities.

 White affinity groups also allow us, as a community, to reclaim meaningful parts of our ancestors’ identities that were lost with their assimilation to whiteness, and reconnect to aspects of their humanity that were degraded during their complicity in racial violence.
 Ideally, in these spaces, we can explore renewed, positive personal and cultural identities that can form the foundations of meaningful, anti-racist lives.